 If you’re ready to make an investment in your luggage, the Rimowa Original Check-In L is an option worth splurging on.
-Constructed of an aluminum-magnesium alloy, the shell of this hard sided suitcase has a timeless, classic look.
+Constructed of an aluminum-magnesium alloy, the shell of this hardsided suitcase has a timeless, classic look.
 Aluminum is also one of the most durable luggage materials, although you will have to accept the fact that scratches and small dents are part of life with a Rimowa.

 The Original Check-In L has several features that enhance its appeal.
-Ball-bearing spinner wheels are made to glide effortlessly along and a telescoping handle offers height adjustment and a comfortable grip.
+Ball-bearing spinner wheels are made to glide effortlessly along, and a telescoping handle offers height adjustment and a comfortable grip.
 Inside the suitcase is an adjustable divider that keeps your belongings in order.
-It’s height adjustable, giving you options on how to most efficiently pack your suitcase.
+Its height is adjustable, giving you options on how to most efficiently pack your suitcase.
 A latch closure with TSA locks keeps the contents of your suitcase secure, especially when compared to zippers that can be pried open.
-Zippers have become the more standard option for suitcase closures, since latches add more weight.
+Zippers have become the more standard option for suitcase closures since latches add more weight.
 This is true of the Rimowa, which is one of the heaviest checked bags we considered.
 But if the added security of a latch closure is important to you, the extra few pounds of weight is worth it.

-Best Smart: Away Bigger Carry-On
+Best Smart: Away The Bigger Carry-On

 Includes a waterproof laundry bag

 Ejectable USB power pack